rushiiMachine/osu-patcher/README.md

 # osu-patcher (WIP)

-Enable several features that peppy goddamn disabled while playing with the Relax mod.
+Enable several features that peppy goddamn disabled while playing with the Relax/Autopilot mods.

-This is for use on <ins>private servers **only**</ins> that allow patchers.
-(Such as Akatsuki, probably)
+This is for use on <ins>private servers **only**</ins> that allow patchers, such as [Akatsuki](https://akatsuki.gg/).\
+*To use on servers other than Akatsuki, you will have to modify the Injector and recompile yourself!*

+## Features
+- **Show misses on hit-objects while playing Relax¹.**
+- Automatically save Relax¹ scores locally
+- Enable failing while playing Relax¹.
+- ~~Show the real score while playing Relax¹ and on local scores.
+(Reverts 0.0x score multiplier client-side)~~ soon™️
+- ~~Remove Sudden Death/Perfect mod incompatibility with Relax¹ client side~~ soon™️

+¹: Refers to Relax *or* Autopilot.

 ## Usage